Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-Penglai-TVM-server-enclave.rst

             goto out;
         }

 The creation of server enclave is similar to the normal enclave.
-To create a server enclave, you only need to set the enclave type in the enclave creating parameter as the ``SERVER_ENCLAVE``, and assign the server enclave with a unique name.
+To create a server enclave, you only need to set the enclave type in enclave creating parameter as ``SERVER_ENCLAVE``, and assign the server enclave with a unique name.
 The enclave name is used as the identification when calling this server enclave.

 .. code-block::c